Starke in Bradford County, Florida — The American South (South Atlantic)

 Erected 2001 by The Little Woman's Club of Starke and The Florida Department of State.
 (Marker Number F-431.)

 Other nearby markers.
-At least 6 other markers are within 16 miles of this marker, measured Captain Richard C. Bradford (about 600 feet away, measured in a direct line); Camp Blanding (approx. 7.9 miles away); Waldo (approx. 11.3 miles away); Dickison and His Men / Jefferson Davis' Baggage (approx. 11.3 miles away); For All Who Served (approx. 11.4 miles away); The Bellamy Road (approx. 15.7 miles away).
+At least 6 other markers are within 16 miles of this marker, measured as the crow flies.
+Captain Richard C. Bradford (about 600 feet away, measured in a direct line); Camp Blanding (approx. 7.9 miles away); Waldo (approx. 11.3 miles away); Dickison and His Men / Jefferson Davis' Baggage (approx. 11.3 miles away); For All Who Served (approx. 11.4 miles away); The Bellamy Road (approx. 15.7 miles away).